jfvilasPersonal/oberkorn/docs/usecases.md

 In this case, if a valid token is not presented by the user (via 'Authorization' HTTP header) the request is rejected.
 But, if a valid token is present, the rule engine will continue processing the rest of the rules in the ruleset.

 ## API protection
 If you want to protect access to an API resource the most simple rule is this one: for a user to access and enpoint that starts with "/api/" the user must present a valid JWT token.
-The JWTA authorizator expects an 'Authorization' header to be present in the reuest containing a valid token.
+The Oberkorn authorizator expects an 'Authorization' header to be present in the reuest containing a valid token.

 ```yaml
 ruleset: